Micol Di Segni: Professional career

-At the beginning of 2020 the Spanish promotion AFL announced the first female only MMA event in Europe, with Micol Di Segni as the first contender for the inSheElizabeth lstrawweight title.
+At the beginning of 2020 the Spanish promotion AFL announced the first female only MMA event in Europe, with Micol Di Segni as the first contender for the strawweight title.

-The historic event got postponed to October 2020, with the title fight DiSegni vs Kerouche as the main event.
+The event got postponed to October 2020, with the title fight DiSegni vs Kerouche as the main event.

 Micol Di Segni conquered the inaugural strawweight title defeating her opponent with ground and pound strikes during the third round of the main event of the “AFL Valkyries - DiSegni vs Kerouche” card.

 After winning a year later at Venator FC 8 via TKO stoppage in the second round against Adriana Fusini on October 30, 2021, DiSegni appeared at Ares FC 4 on March 10, 2022 against Eizabeth Rodrigues.
 She lost the bout via split decision.

 DiSegni appeared at Cage Warriors 144 on October 7, 2022 against Bryony Tyrell.
-He won the bout via unanimous decision.
+She won the bout via unanimous decision.

+DiSegni faced Amanda Torres on July 29, 2023 at Cage Warriors 158, losing the bout via split decision.